AKSW/frankgraphbench/docs/source/getting_started/support.md

   - Main parameters
     - `embedding_dim`: the entity embedding dimension, usually between `50` and `300`.
     - `epochs`: number of training iterations.
+    - `seed`: seed for the sampling of the triples during, training, testing and validation.
+    - `triples`: if the model is going to be trained using all triples or just rating typed triples, either `"all"` or `"ratings"`.

+### distMult
+- DistMult graph embedding + cosine similarity.
+  - Reference: Bishan Yang, Scott Wen-tau Yih, Xiaodong He, Jianfeng Gao, and Li Deng.
+2015.
+Embedding Entities and Relations for Learning and Inference in Knowledge Bases.
+In Int.
+Conference on Learning Representations.
+ICLR, San Diego, CA, USA, 1–12.
+  - Main parameters
+    - `embedding_dim`: the entity embedding dimension.
+    - `epochs`: number of training iterations.
-    - `random_seed`: seed for the sampling of the triples during, training, testing and validation.
+    - `seed`: seed for the sampling of the triples during, training, testing and validation.
     - `triples`: if the model is going to be trained using all triples or just rating typed triples, either `"all"` or `"ratings"`.

 ### complEx